 - Nursing Homes

-We can deliver this course directly in your work environment to any care home sector organisation in North Wales for a group booking for up to 6-12 delegates for only £425.00 (No Vat to be applied to this cost).
+We can deliver this course directly in your work environment to any care home sector organisation in North Wales for a group booking for up to 6-12 delegates for only £425.00 +Vat.

 For more information on this course or if you wish to secure your booking please call us on 01978 359 441 or alternatively please email us.